 Now that you’ve decided to sell your home, it’s time to get all the paperwork together!
-By organizing important documents upfront, your Reilly Realtor will be better equipped to market and sell your property.
-Below is a list of the most common things you'll need, but your agent is ready to assist should you have questions along the way.
+By organizing important documents upfront, your REALTOR® will be better equipped to market and sell your property.

 Certain property features may require you to provide additional disclosures or addendums.
 Here are a few of the most common: